microsoft/vscode-github-issue-notebooks/README.md

 # GitHub Issue Notebooks

 The VS Code GitHub Issue notebook extension enables you to run issue queries from within VS Code so that queries and results are displayed interleaved - just like in other notebook applications.

-The query syntax supports variables and OR-quries.
+### Getting Started

+1. use latest VS Code Insiders
+1. install the latest version of this extension (https://github.com/microsoft/vscode-github-issue-notebooks/releases)
+1. create a `foo.github-issue` file and you are all set

 ![Sample](https://github.com/microsoft/vscode-github-issue-notebooks/blob/master/sample.png)